0xShadowByte/Network-Sharing/README.md

 *Ref 28-33: Setting up SHARE and NTFS for group*

 The HR Department needs a secure folder HRGroup that only HR staff can access.
-Other employees should not see the folder at all.
-Go to your windows server > right click the HRGroup folder > properties > advanced sharing > "click on share this folder".
+Other employees should not see the folder at all. *Go to your windows server > right click the HRGroup folder > properties > advanced sharing > "click on share this folder"*.
 From here we notice that anyone has permission to view and edit the folders in the HRGroup.
-We only want HR employees to see it, not everyone, so we click on "everyone" > remove.
-Then we click "add" > add HRGroup > OK > give them "full control" under permission > apply.
+We only want HR employees to see it, not everyone, *so we click on "everyone" > remove > add > add HRGroup > OK > give them "full control" under permission > apply*.
 So now only HR has permission to see their folders.
 Once we get out of the "sharing" tab and go to "security" we notice that the NTFS permission has not been set up for the HR Group.
 If we click on user we can see that they only have read and execute and read list folder contents permissions in here so we also want to adjust the NTFS permissions for HR even if we already gave them full control in here and the shared permissions once they get into the sub folders and files under the HR Group they wont be able to do much but to just view the files because they don't have enough permissions in this NTFS level.
-So let's add them, click "users" > edit > add HR Group > Apply > OK.
+So let's add them, *click "users" > edit > add HR Group > Apply > OK*.
 Afterwards we click on "full control" under permission to give them full control in the NTFS level.

 ![image](https://github.com/user-attachments/assets/3c16d841-db4e-40c0-954d-6e013a8b23b4)